-I consent/do not consent to the arrangements for the use of photographs and/or videos, as stated in this permission form.
+I consent/do not consent to the arrangem form. nents for the use of photographs and/or videos, as stated in this permission

 Parent's/guardian's name Child's name

 Signature (parent/guardian) Date

 ATTACHMENT 6.
 SPECIAL PERMISSION NOTICE FOR PUBLICATIONS/MEDIA